satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 times an article is cited, there are faster, indirect behavioral measures of interest as a proxy for impact that can be derived from clickstream data, web usage, and number of article downloads.
-Other possibilities include measuring the activity, frequency (Figure X), impact (Figure X), and topic range of an author or reviewer or their contributions over time.
+Other possibilities include measuring the activity, frequency (Figure 7), impact (Figure 8), and topic range of an author or reviewer or their contributions over time.

 It would also be possible to aggregate these metrics to assess the